 #VALUE! – This error will occur if any of the supplied arguments are not valid values recognized by excel.

 Things to Remember

-- CAGR measures the value of return on an investment which is calculated over a certain period of time.
+- CAGR measures the value of return on an investment, which is calculated over a certain period of time.

-- With the help of Compound Annual Growth Rate formula in Excel, it can be seen how much constant growth rate should the investment return on an annual basis.
+- With the help of the Compound Annual Growth Rate formula in Excel, it can be seen how much constant growth rate should the investment return on an annual basis.

 - If you get any error from the CAGR formula in excel, then this is likely to be the #VALUE! error.

 This has been a step by step guide to CAGR Formula in Excel.
 Here we discuss how to Use CAGR Formula in Excel using the basic formula, power method, rate function, and IRR function and use it to solve problems in excel along with excel example and downloadable excel templates.
 You may also look at these useful functions in excel